katokishin/docker-lnd/README.md

 Relying on altruistic third party btcd nodes for your neutrino node is not da wae.
 Check out Zap's repository [LN-Zap/docker-btcd](https://github.com/LN-Zap/docker-btcd) for a quick and simple way to run a local btcd node.

+## Troubleshooting

+I have had lnd basically stop responding due to 'too many open files'.

+        Error opening file /lnd/.lnd/data/chain/bitcoin/mainnet/peers.json: open /lnd/.lnd/data/chain/bitcoin/mainnet/peers.json: too many open files

+This causes enormous headaches as it seems to increase routing fails and prevents new grpc connections.
+A temporary solution short of simply restarting the container is the following:

+See how many simultaneous open files the system supports with `ulimit -n`.
+This often defaults to 1024.

+`sudo vi /etc/security/limits.conf` and add rows `* soft nofiles 65536` and `* hard nofiles 65536`, save, log out and back in.
+Check `ulimit -n` to see that it is now 65536.

 ## Documentation

 - Additional documentation in the [docs folder](docs).